HerbCaudill/react-redux-worker/README.md

 thread without interfering with your main UI thread.
 But the asynchronous, message-based [web worker API](https://redux.js.org) puts us in unfamiliar terrain.

-This library is intended to make using
+This library is intended to make the experience of using a Redux store in a worker

 ### How it works